Vaccination Protocols

 Core Vaccines We Consider Important

-Additional vaccines should be based on real local or lifestyle risk and administered separately from core vaccines whenever possible.
+Additional vaccines should be based on real local or lifestyle risk and must be administered separately from core vaccines.

 Heartworm Prevention